-H&W does not sell your personal information to anyone, nor do we disclose your personal information to unaffiliated third parties without the client's authorization, except to your authorized representatives (including consultants, attorneys or accountants).
-We may also disclose your personal information to financial intermediaries (such as broker-dealers or custodians), but only as permitted by law and only as necessary for us to provide agreed services and products to you.
-H&W may also disclose your personal information to other service providers with which we have business arrangements to help administer our business.
-These service providers are bound by law or by contract to use this information only for the services for which we hired them, and are not permitted to use or share this information for any other purposes.
-In limited circumstances, we may disclose your personal information as required by law or in response to inquiries from governmental or self-regulatory authorities.
+We do not sell your personal information to anyone, nor do we disclose your personal information to unaffiliated third parties without the client's authorization, except to your authorized representatives (including your consultant, attorney or accountant).
+We may disclose your personal information to financial intermediaries (such as broker-dealers and custodians) only as permitted by law and only as necessary for us to provide agreed services and products.
+We may also disclose your personal information to other service providers with whom we have business arrangements to help administrate our business.
+These service providers are bound by law or by contract to use your information only for the services for which we hired them, and are not permitted to use or share this information for any other purpose.
+In limited circumstances, we may disclose your personal information as required by law or in response to inquiries from governmental authorities.